 For years now, politicians and businesses have put emphasis on buying domestically made products in an effort to strengthen the country’s manufacturing industry and to mitigate overseas outsourcing.
-More recently, President Biden signed an executive order that encourages federal entities to buy more products made in the U.S. Here we’ll go over what it means to be Made in America and the recent implications it presents to American manufacturers.
+Here we’ll go over what it means to be Made in America and the recent implications it presents to American manufacturers.

 What Does it Mean to be Made in America?